scalabli/quo/docs/arguments.rst

 do not know if a stream like stdout was opened (which was already open before) or a real file that needs closing.

-Starting with Click 2.0, it is also possible to open files in atomic mode by passing ``atomic=True``.
+Starting with quo 2.0, it is also possible to open files in atomic mode by passing ``atomic=True``.
 In atomic mode, all writes go into a separate file in the same folder, and upon completion, the file will be moved over to the original location.
 This is useful if a file regularly read by other